 Recognized revenue allows you to see the revenue from contracts that have been fulfilled.
 In subscription metrics, recognized revenue for a particular month can be much lower than said month's predicted MRR if the service period started late in the month.

 This will depend on your revenue recognition strategy settings which by default are set to spread revenue evenly throughout the service period.

-It is possible to change your revenue recognition strategy within your Chartmogul settings by going to Admin > Data settings > Revenue Recognition.
+It is possible to change your revenue recognition strategy within your Chartmogul settings by going to Data Platform > Data settings > Revenue Recognition.
 You can read more about the different strategies here.